ethus3h/personal/work/Fall 2018/Reference.md

     - Henry Jenkins, "Eight Traits of the New Media Landscape"http://nmdprojects.net/teaching_resources/jenkins_eight_traits_of_new_media.pdf
     - Wikipedia entry on "New Media"https://en.wikipedia.org/wiki/New_media
   - Questions:
-    - How does your capstone measure up according to the definition proposed by the author/s?
+    - a How does your capstone measure up according to the definition proposed by the author/s? evaluate your project objectively
-    -b.
+    - b.
 How might you alter your project to fit that definition better?
-    -c.
-Do you agree or disagree with that definition, and why?Remember For the "a" part of each question, you should evaluate your project objectively according to the definition, whether you agree with it or not.
+    - c.
+Do you agree or disagree with that definition, and why?Remember
   - Post draft,
   - can display your next Milestone Review on a screen via AirPlay.
   - <small>Prepare full-class presentationCome to class prepared with a 5-minute presentation of your capstone, and to present an additional 2 minutes on alternative idea/s.
 Make sure to include media or text-based documentation.I guess this was the presittation that we already did?
 Idk.Ill do the other things f'rst airparet and How is &reading.</small>